We are in times of change, and if one thing is certain– brands that evolve with changing times stand stronger than those that don’t.

 - sharing customer stories

 Maintaining your brand is about keeping your customers connected and close to you.
 This new decade marks a shift into more human branding.
-We’ve given you five branding tips to keep your brand elevated for years to come, including:
+We’ve given you six branding tips to keep your brand elevated for years to come, including:

 - More sustainable practices where possible